When you think about how to financially prepare for divorce, what comes to mind?

 • And second, by preparing a complete list of your assets and liabilities, and their respective values upfront, you can begin to form your negotiation strategy before you enter the divorce process.

-Giving thought to what assets you’d like, and what liabilities you’re willing to take on once you’re divorced.
+It's important to start as early as possible giving thought to what assets you’d like, and what liabilities you may be required to take on once you’re divorced.

-Pro Tip: Most people don’t realize the answer to the question, “Who gets what in a divorce” is decided entirely through negotiation.
+Pro Tip: As is often the case with child support and alimony, most people don’t realize the answer to the question, “Who gets what in a divorce” is decided entirely through negotiation.
 There is no magic rule book that says, “I get this, you get this,” etc.

-3. Decide if You Can (or Want to) Stay in the Marital Home
+4. Decide if You Can (or Want to) Stay in the Marital Home Once Your Divorce is Final

 When my mom got divorced, she was laser focused on keeping the house.
 No matter what the cost.
 To her, it was more than just a house, it was our home.